 The Hatch Rotisserie and Bar is a very popular restaurant serving American fare.
 Reservations are highly recommended.

-La Cosecha Bar and Restaurant is another popular restaurant serving Latin Spanish dishes, craft cocktails and great deserts.
+La Cosecha Bar and Restaurant is another popular restaurant serving Latin Spanish dishes, craft cocktails, and great desserts.

-Il Cortile Ristorante serves fine Italian cuisine and has some great pasta dishes and deserts.
+Il Cortile Ristorante serves fine Italian cuisine and has some great pasta dishes and desserts.

 Alchemist’s garden has a great interior with lots of plants all around!
-The cocktails here are popular and their hearty plates.
+The cocktails here are popular and their hearty plates are as well.

 Brown Butter Cookie Company is great if you are in the mood for some cookies!